jpbriem/master_thesis/README.md

 - `initialize_model()`: define how to load the model and its tokenizer and how to call it.
 You might want to add a model-specific loading and calling function.
 - `prompt_preprocessing_for_model()`: Add model specific prompt structure

+### Adding new tasks
+To add new tasks to the framework, create a task class in `tree-of-thought-llm/src/tot/tasks` with all required functions (see for example `tree-of-thought-llm/src/tot/tasks/arc_full_plan.py`)

 ## Evaluations of Previous Experiments
 The jupyter notebook `result_evaluation.ipynb` contains all relevant analyses of the conducted experiments.